 What Are the Legal Axle Weight Limits for Commercial Trucks?

 In addition to a total weight limit for a loaded truck, most states have weight limits for single axle, double axle and tri-axle trucks.
-These limits help preserve the quality of the road and provide an important public safety function.
+These limits help preserve the quality of the road and keep all members of the motoring public safe.

 Since 1955, Anderson Trucking Service (ATS) has been hauling freight nationwide.
 We have extensive experience with heavy-haul shipping and the rules that govern it in every state.